 - Don’t have small passwords.
 Always use longer passwords.
 The longer the password is, the longer it will take to crack.

 - Use random passwords.
-If you can easily speak and remember your password, it means it is not strong enough and in this case, using regular character replacement (i.e. replacing letter O with number 0) is certainly not enough.
+If you can easily speak and remember your password, it means it is not strong enough and in this case, using regular character replacement (i.e. replacing the letter O with the number 0) is certainly not enough.

 One Site = One Container!!

 It is quite a common practice that people host many websites on a single server, especially if one has an unmetered web-hosting plan.
 But, this is one of the worst security practices you can commonly observe.
-Hosting multiple websites in the same server/location creates a large attack surface for the hackers.
+Hosting multiple websites in the same server/location creates a large attack surface for hackers.

 You must change the default CMS config!!